hudson-ayers/pdr/tmp.md

 This year, TB coached players are shooting at a combined 45% clip from 3 on almost 200 attempts, despite Klay shooting 6% below his career average.
 This alone is pretty incredible.

-TB coached players are 40% overall since 2010, a remarkable clip especially considering Justin Anderson shot almost 600 3s in that span.
+TB coached players are 40% overall since 2010, on over 6000 shots -- a remarkable clip over so many players.

+So, what should you take away from this?
+If you are an NBA coach looking to draft a 3 point shooter, look no further than players coached by Tony Bennett.